romibernard/art-client/README.md

 ## Usage

 # Artempo Studio - galería virtual

-The intention of Artempo Studio official website is to allow any interested artist to publish their art, either if there's sculptures, booknooks, personalizations of certain work of art, etcetera...

 If you want to collaborate, the pull requests are available or if you want to publish your artwork feel free to access through: `https://artempo-studio.netlify.app/` creating you account, creating your "obra" and add at the form your contact info to make available the contact for purchase.